-For parking and play areas, a minimum cross-slope of 1 percent is necessary to ensure adequate drainage of surface water and to avoid standing water that may seep into the soil.
-Cross-slopes greater than 1 percent may be advisable if surfaces to be paved cannot be checked to close tolerances.
+For parking and play areas, a cross slope between 2 and 5 percent is recommended to ensure adequate drainage of surface water and to avoid standing water that may seep into the soil.

 Where minimum cross-slopes are used, proper consideration must be given to plan elevation data at key intersections, crossovers, and transitions between grade lines to ensure that this minimum slope is maintained during construction and to avoid standing water.
 It is important that leaching basins (or "bird baths") are not created.
 Pavements in these locations will typically fail in a short time unless internal drainage is provided to drain the low spots.